 Solar Radiation Modification (SRM) approaches, if they were to be implemented, introduce a widespread range of new risks to people and ecosystems, which are not well understood.
 SRM has the potential to offset warming within one or two decades and ameliorate some climate hazards but would not restore climate to a previous state, and substantial residual or overcompensating climate change would occur at regional and seasonal scales (high confidence).
-Effects of SRM would depend on the specific approach used122, and a sudden and sustained termination of SRM in a high CO2 emissions scenario would cause rapid climate change (high confidence).
+Effects of SRM would depend on the specific approach used65, and a sudden and sustained termination of SRM in a high CO2 emissions scenario would cause rapid climate change (high confidence).
 SRM would not stop atmospheric CO2 concentrations from increasing nor reduce resulting ocean acidification under continued anthropogenic emissions (high confidence).
 Large uncertainties and knowledge gaps are associated with the potential of SRM approaches to reduce climate change risks.
-Lack of robust and formal SRM governance poses risks as deployment by a limited number of states could create international tensions. {WGI 4.6; WGII SPM B.5.5; WGIII 14.4.5.1; WGIII 14 Cross-Working Group Box Solar Radiation Modification; SR1.5 SPM C.1.4
+Lack of robust and formal SRM governance poses risks as deployment by a limited number of states could create international tensions. {WGI 4.6; WGII SPM B.5.5; WGIII 14.4.5.1; Cross-WG box SRM; SR1.5 SPM C.1.4}

-122 Several SRM approaches have been proposed, including stratospheric aerosol injection, marine cloud brightening, ground-based albedo modifications, and ocean albedo change.
+65 Several SRM approaches have been proposed, including stratospheric aerosol injection, marine cloud brightening, ground-based albedo modifications, and ocean albedo change.
 See Annex I: Glossary.